brainbow30/Alpha-Zero-Neural-Network/README.md

-# OthelloNeuralNetwork
+# AlphaZero Neural Network
-Neural network to learn the game of othello and output a mode for the Java program
+Neural network to learn a series of board games via a flask server communication with a series of Java programs.